Nate Lowe Player Props: Rangers vs. Royals

 Nate Lowe At The Plate

-- Lowe is batting .268 with four doubles, a home run and three walks.
+- Lowe has five doubles, a home run and three walks while hitting .261.

-- Lowe is batting .300 during his last games and is on a six-game hitting streak.
+- Lowe enters this game on a seven-game hitting streak.
+In his last games, he's hitting .286.

-- Lowe has gotten a hit in eight of 10 games this year (80.0%), with multiple hits twice.
+- This season, Lowe has tallied at least one hit in nine of 11 games (81.8%), and had multiple hits twice.

-- Lowe has driven in a run in six games this year (60.0%), including two games with multiple runs batted in.
+- In seven games this year (63.6%), Lowe has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this season (40.0%), including one multi-run game.
+- He has scored at least one run four times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.